-Efficiency is typically around 96% for a 400mA load with 3.4V output, 4.2V input.
-The output voltage is dynamically programmable from 0.8V (typ.) to 3.6V (typ.) by adjusting the voltage on the control pin without the need for external feedback resistors.
+Efficiency is typically around 95% for a 400mA load with $3.9V{IN}$, $3.4V{OUT}$.
+The output voltage is dynamically programmable from 0.8V (typ) to 3.6V (typ) by adjusting the voltage on the control pin without the need for external feedback resistors.
 This ensures longer battery life by being able to change the PA supply voltage dynamically depending on its transmitting power.

-Additional features include current overload protection and thermal overload shutdown.
+Additional features include current overload protection, and thermal overload shutdown.

-The LM3205 is constructed using a chip-scale 8-pin DSBGA or 10-pin WSON package.
-These packages offers the smallest possible size, for space-critical applications such as cell phones, where board area is an important design consideration.
+The LM3207 is constructed using a chip-scale 9-pin micro SMD package.
+This package offers the smallest possible size, for space-critical applications such as cell phones, where board area is an important design consideration.
 Use of a high switching frequency (2MHz) reduces the size of external components.
-As shown in Figure 1, only three external power components are required for implementation.
-Use of a DSBGA package requires special design considerations for implementation.
-(See DSBGA Package Assembly and use in the Applications Information section.)
-Its fine bump-pitch requires careful board design and precision assembly equipment.
+As shown in Figure 1, only four external power components are required for implementation.
+Use of a micro SMD package requires special design considerations for implementation.
+(See Micro SMD Package Assembly and use in the Applications Information section.)
+The fine bump-pitch requires careful board design and precision assembly equipment.
 Use of this package is best suited for opaque-case applications, where its edges are not subject to high-intensity ambient red or infrared light.
 Also, the system controller should set EN low during power-up and other low supply voltage conditions.
 (See Shutdown Mode in the Device Information section.)

-Figure 31.
-Typical Operating System Circuit
+Figure 3.
+Typical Application Circuit